-Consolidated

-2011 2010
+2012 2011

 \$ \$

 Current

-Employee benefits 10,092 5,001
+Employee benefits 7,009 10,092

-10,092 5,001
+7,009 10,092

-Liability associated with assets held for sale 2 240 004 1 606 000
+Liability associated with assets held for sale

-Provision for rehabilitation (a) 2,248,984 1,606,000
+Provision for rehabilitation (a) 2,248,984 2,248,984

 Non-current

 Provision for rehabilitation (b) 16,000 16,000

 16,000 16,000

-Employee benefits Rehabilitation Total

-\$ \$ \$
+Rehabilitation \$

-Movements in provisions

-Carrying value at beginning of year 5,001 1,622,000 1,627,001
+Movements in rehabilitation Carrying value at beginning of year Arising during the year 2,264,984

-Arising during the year 5,091 642,984 648,075
+Arising during the year Expensed during the year

-Carrying value at end of year 10,092 2,264,984 2,275,076
+Carrying value at end of year 2,264,984

 - (a) Provision for rehabilitation is recognised for the expected costs associated with the rehabilitation of the mine site area, which is expected to be incurred as a result of the Company's decision to cease mining operations at the Monkland Mine in Gympie Queensland.
 The provision is based on the best estimate of the direct expenditures to be incurred.
-Refer to note 4(c). - (b) Provision for rehabilitation is recognised for the expected costs associated with the rehabilitation of the Mt Elvire project in Western Australia.
+Refer to note 4(a)(i).
+The Company has provided a bank guarantee and cash deposit amounting to \$2,267,562 (2011: \$2,264,984) to cover potential rehabilitation costs in respect of the Consolidated Entity's mining operations (refer note 12(a) and 12(b)). - (b) Provision for rehabilitation is recognised for the expected costs associated with the rehabilitation of the Mt Elvire project in Western Australia.
 The provision is based on the best estimate of the direct expenditures to be incurred.